shubhamkumar7880/Backend/Readme.md

    - Refresh tokens are valuable targets for attackers because they can be used to obtain fresh access tokens without the user's involvement.

 In summary, access tokens are short-lived credentials used to access resources, while refresh tokens are long-lived credentials used to obtain new access tokens without re-authentication.

+Aggregation pipeline

+- The $lookup stage in MongoDB's aggregation pipeline allows you to perform a left outer join between documents in the current     collection and documents in another (or the same) collection.
+This stage enables you to combine related documents from different collections based on a common field.
+- from: The name of the collection you want to join with (referred to as the "foreign" collection).
+This value will be in lowercase and always in plural form.
+- localField: The field from the input (current) collection that will be compared to the foreignField.
+- foreignField: The field from the from collection that will be compared to the localField.
+- as: The name of the new array field that will hold the matched documents from the from collection.
+- the returned data structure is array. to return different data structure, we use $addFileds. example:-

+ [
+  {
+    $lookup: {
+      from: "authors",
+      localFiled: "author_id",
+      foreignFiled: "_id",
+      as: "author_details"
+    }
+  },
+  {
+    $addFields: {
+      author_details: {
+        $arrayElement: ["$author_details", 0]  //this will return first element of author_details array.
+      }
+    }
+  }
+ ]

+- In MongoDB, the $match stage is a part of the aggregation pipeline that filters the documents to pass only those that match specified conditions to the next stage in the pipeline.
+It functions similarly to the find() operation but within the context of the aggregation pipeline, allowing you to filter data before performing more complex transformations.

+- The $addFields stage in MongoDB's aggregation pipeline is used to add new fields to documents or to modify existing fields by computing new values.
+Unlike $project, which can also reshape documents by including or excluding fields, $addFields focuses on adding fields without altering the other fields in the document.

+- The $project stage in MongoDB's aggregation pipeline is used to include, exclude, or transform fields in the documents that pass through the pipeline.
+It allows you to shape the output by specifying which fields should be included in the result, as well as performing computations and renaming fields.